OfficeDev/office-js-docs-reference/Contributing.md

     git checkout X2

 ...and verifying the content.
-(The `checkout` command updates the files in `C:\Users\<yourusername>\office-js-docs-reference` to the current state of the X2 branch.)
+(The `checkout` command updates the files in `C:\Users\<your username>\office-js-docs-reference` to the current state of the X2 branch.)
 Once you check out the new branch, you can make updates to the content and commit them as usual.
 However, to avoid working in the merged branch (X) by mistake, it's best to delete it (see the following **Delete a branch** section).

 #### Delete a branch